Radu45/Real-time-traffic-sign-detection-and-distance-estimation-/README.md

 ```

 # Running the pipeline
-1) Launch the camera publisher
+1) Launch the camera publisher.
    In the first terminal execute the following commands:
    ```
    cd excavator_ws